 HOW THE PROGRAM WORKS:

 · There is a waiting list for this program.
 Contact CIRHA for a preliminary application to be placed on the waiting list.
-You can also print off an application by clicking on the Preliminary Application link at the bottom of this page.
+You can also print an application by clicking on the Preliminary Application link on the homepage.

 · Once a family reaches the top of the waiting list, the family will be invited to an enrollment meeting.
 At the enrollment the family will complete paperwork to be certified for eligibility based on the family income and criminal history.(Income Table)